iO-Academy/23-mar-icantbelieveitsnotspotify/README.md

 * Navigate into the "music-player-fe" directory in the terminal
 * Run "npm install", "npm start" commands in the terminal to get the front-end app running on http://localhost:3000
 * Find the "src" file and go into "settings.js"
-* Edit line 1 of the file so that it says: "const BASE_URL = 'http://localhost:1234/23-mar-icantbelieveitsnotspotify/'"
+* Edit line 1 of the file so that it says: `const BASE_URL = 'http://localhost:1234/23-mar-icantbelieveitsnotspotify/'`

 ## Back-end set-up:
 * Clone the repository "23-mar-icantbelieveitsnotspotify" into your local device (also on github.com/iO-Academy).